mailkiq/mailkiq/README.md

 # mailkiq

-Mailkiq is a e-mail marketing platform highly integrated with Amazon SES.
+Mailkiq is an email marketing platform highly integrated with Amazon SES.

 ## Throttling